 The political side of things comes from a set of initiative tracks on the side of the board, each giving a special ability to the house that ranks highest.
 The messenger raven can change an order before they execute, the Valyrian steel blade helps during combat and the Iron Throne determines turn order and resolves ties outside of combat.

 Every turn, orders are given to each territory by the house that controls it.
 There are five order types, namely raid, march, consolidate power, defence, support.
 Support is where the backstabbery starts.
 When this order is given, a house can support an adjacent territory in either defending or attacking.
 This part of the game becomes free-form, as deals are verbally made between players.

 Unlike Risk, the number of armies a house has at their disposal is determined by specific territories on the board that produce supplies, rather than every territory.
-This, combined with the hunt for castles and strongholds, makes the game much more tactical and spots of contention tends to develop.
+This, combined with the hunt for castles and strongholds, makes the game much more tactical and spots of contention tend to develop.

 Components: 3/5.
 Though manufactured to Fantasy Flight’s outstanding quality, the number of icons that need to be memorised for smooth play is a little overwhelming.

 Gameplay: 3/5.
 The game does a good job of replicating the political dealings of noble families.
 As much as the tokens and icons break the flow, I myself can’t think of a different way this style of play could’ve been accomplished.

 Complexity vs Depth: 4/5.
 You have to understand.
 A Game of Thrones: The Board Game is deep.
 It’s complex and intricate.
 For once it’s not a versus, but a compliment.